 In over 1,000 relief missions per year, Midnight Run volunteers from churches, synagogues, schools and other civic groups distribute food, clothing, blankets and personal care items to the homeless poor on the streets of New York City.
 The late-night relief efforts create a forum for trust, sharing, understanding and affection.
 That human exchange, rather than the exchange of goods, is the essence of the Midnight Run mission.
 This project is open to adults and teens from DRCC.

-The mission program at the Deep River Church is a multi faceted intergenerational program seeking to bring Christ's love into the world at large.
+The mission program at the Deep River Congregational Church is a multi faceted intergenerational program seeking to bring Christ's love into the world at large.
 Our mission workers are as young as one year and as old as a hundred!
-They make meals at the Eddy Shelter in Middletown, hand out clothing on the streets of New York City, hammer nails in El Salvador and gather items to send to people in need all over the globe.
+They hand out clothing on the streets of New York City, hammer nails for hurricane relief, and gather items to send to people in need all over the globe.

 In 2012 the Deep River Church sponsored three week-long group mission trips.
 One trip went to LaPlant, South Dakota and spent a week doing house construction and day camp programs.
 Another trip went to Las Delicias, El Salvador where they volunteered building houses and working at an orphanage.
 The third trip inoculated three thousand Mexican Villagers against rotavirus in Oaxaca.